 Here is an excerpt from my book Mind Your Own Damn business.
 These are some of the biggest mistakes I have seen many black business owners make and the lesson’s I’ve learned the hard way over the years.
-PLEASE NOTE, this is not applicable to all black entrepreneurs but these are the entrepreneurs that I personally steer clear of.
+PLEASE NOTE, this is not applicable to all black black entrepreneurs but these are the black entrepreneurs that I personally steer clear of.
 The bottom line, don’t ask anyone for something you are not willing to give yourself.
 Enjoy… (click “Next” above or below to see more)

 We’ve got some GREAT ideas…but

-I’ve seen and heard some of the most remarkable ideas from black potential entrepreneurs.
+I’ve seen and heard some of the most remarkable ideas from black potential black entrepreneurs.
 Everything from music production to publishing to specialty restaurants to wedding planner to hair and make-up break-thru formulas.
 There are many fields where African American’s dominate but have little or no control of the business.
 The most prevalent of those area are: Sports, Entertainment, Hair and Specialty Foods.
 Why are you giving your ideas away when the business could be YOURS?
 And where is the implementation?
 We have ideas but no way of implementing them and no plans as to how it can be done.
 Before you tell ANYONE what your plan is, figure out how you can do it FIRST.

 Hook a Brotha Up!!! (how incredibly annoying)